MentalFairy/RegularPolygonTargetPractice/README.md

 Open with Unity 6.0.x.1f, build with .26 version as per instructions, but should work with anything.
 Hit play, test it out.
 Or attach your android phone, build and deploy to your device.
+Or if you risk yourself, or trust me that I did not add any crypto miners in the build, you can install the .apk.

 ### Time to Develop:
 - **Time spent**: Probably less than an hour.